 • Net profit after ad spend: $12,000

-The fashion brand has lower ROAS but still generates meaningful profit because of higher volume.
+The fashion brand has lower ROAS but still generates meaningful profit because of higher volume, particularly when following TikTok ads for ecommerce 2026 best practices.

 Account for Customer Lifetime Value